 “There’s a foot tunnel at Greenwich so the fans would use that to get to matches and in the early days there were people coming from southeast London across the river by boat to see them play at East Ferry Road.”

-Millwall finally moved to its current home, the Den, in 1993, where the club fights its new battle.
+Millwall finally moved to its current home, the Den, in 1993.

 With thanks to Chris Bethell for the images.